 Pretty much!
 All courses include a significant portion of trail riding, so you will want to bring your mountain bike, preferably with suspension although not mandatory.
 Considerations include very rocky trails, mud, and steep, uneven descents.
 Access points are often quite far away if there's a breakdown.
-We strongly discourage using any bicycle with thin tires.
+We strongly discourage using any bicycle with thin tires, even on the sprint courses, as you may find long sections unrideable.
 IMPORTANT NOTE: Road bikes and Cyclocross bikes are NOT allowed on the Buff® Long Course, and not recommended for Suntrail Course, Subaru Duathlon & Run Duathlon.
 A recently-tuned Mountain Bike is actually part of the mandatory gear for the Buff Long Course, but we do not want anyone to have to walk their bike out of the woods so please consider using a recently-tuned and reliable mountain bike for a enjoyable race experience for the sprint courses as well.
 All Kids Race participants need to bring a suitably-sized bicycle.

 How environmentally-friendly is this exactly?